-Kiel University, with over 26,000 students and approximately 3,500 employees, is one of the most modern universities in Northern Europe.
+Kiel University, with 27,000 students and approximately 3,500 employees, is one of the most modern universities in Northern Europe.
 It has consistently found solutions for the urgent issues of the day for over 350 years as a result of outstanding research and teaching, and close cooperation between science and business, society and politics.
 The CAU therefore considers itself to be a credible, citizen-centred service provider and source of inspiration for the scientific, social and economic development of the city and state.

 Globalisation and digitalisation in many areas of life means that the tasks, roles and social perception of research and teaching are also changing at an unprecedented rate, and the boundaries between scientific disciplines are becoming blurred.
 What were once individual islands of education, science, business, politics and society are increasingly merging into a social conglomerate in which the residents are mobile and moving in all directions in real-time.